frobijn/nF_nanoframework.github.io/content/versioning/index.md

 If you choose to always work with the latest versions and do the consistency checks when the application is deployed to a device, you don't have to any extra work.
 This is supported out of the box.
 Otherwise you need to add extra files to your projects:

 - [Tools and configuration](tools-configuration.md) to support controlled updates and/or early consistency checks.

+- The [nano.devices.json](nano-devices-json.md) configuration is not only used by the tools that support a versioning strategy, but also by other .NET **nanoFramework** tools.